 The Secretariat of the Scheme will not only provide procurers and end-users with an overview of the Scheme, but will also inform consumers, in cooperation with IoT product vendors and retailers, of how this Scheme contributes to safety and security, and what differences exist between products with and without labels.
-In addition, the Secretariat of the Scheme will consider incorporating the Scheme into subsidies to stimulate demand from procurers such as small and medium-sized enterprises (SMEs).
+In addition, the Secretariat of the Scheme will consider coordinating with subsidies to stimulate demand from procurers and end-users such as small and medium-sized enterprises (SMEs).

-4.3 Support Measures for Independent Test Laboratories and Testing service providers
+4.3 Support Measures for Independent Test Laboratories and Testing Service Providers

-As third-party evaluation will be mandatory for ± 3 and above, it is important that independent test laboratories participate in this Scheme.
-In addition, IoT product vendors who have difficulty in self-evaluation may request evaluation from independent test laboratories and testing service providers for ± 1 and ± 2 , and thus it is considered necessary to encourage these entities to provide evaluation and testing services for the Scheme.
+As third-party evaluation will be mandatory for STAR-3 and above, it is important that independent test laboratories participate in this Scheme.
+In addition, IoT product vendors who have difficulty in self-evaluation may request evaluation from independent test laboratories and testing service providers for STAR-1 and STAR-2, and thus it is considered necessary to encourage these entities to provide evaluation and testing services for the Scheme.
 In light of the above, it is necessary to consider whether support should be provided to independent test laboratories, etc. and, if so, what measures would be best.

-Evaluation for ± 3 and above must be conducted by entities who possess sufficient evaluation and testing capabilities and can conduct objective evaluations independent of IoT product vendors.
-For this purpose, it is
+Evaluation for STAR-3 and above must be conducted by entities who possess sufficient evaluation and testing capabilities and can conduct objective evaluations independent of IoT product vendors.
+For this purpose, it is necessary to establish an accreditation scheme based on ISO/IEC17025 to accredit entities that can conduct evaluations of STAR-3 and above under the Accreditation System of National Institute of Technology and